Multicolumn MultiSelect Dropdown

 </style>

-To ensure the checkbox and item details are aligned perfectly on the same line, you can apply the following CSS styles.
-These styles position the checkbox within the template, making it inline with the item details:
+To align the checkbox and item details on the same line within a templated item, apply the following CSS.
+These styles position the checkbox so it appears inline with the item content:

 .e-popup.e-multi-select-list-wrapper .e-list-item .e-checkbox-wrapper {